prestodb/ambari-presto-service/README.md

 * If you decide to deploy an older version of Presto, you may have to adjust some setting manually.
 Please see [Configuring Presto](#configuring-presto) for an explanation of how to add custom settings.
 For example, the `task.max-memory` setting was deprecated in `0.127t` but is valid in `0.115t`.
 Therefore, if you're installing `0.115t` and would like to change `task.max-memory` to something other than its default, add it as a custom property.

+* On the Presto service home page, if you click on 'Presto workers', you will get an incorrect list of worker.
+This is a known issue and has been fixed in Ambari 2.2.0.

 # Getting help

 If you're having trouble with anything, please file an issue and we'll try our best to help you out.